Name of the Goths: Attestations

 After Ptolemy, the Gothic name is not attested again until the late 3rd century, when the name Goths (Latin: Gothi) is explicitly recorded for the first time for a group of peoples living north of the Danube.
 The Gothic name is attested in Shapur I's famous trilingual inscription at Naqsh-e Rostam, which is dated to 262.
 According to Shapur, "When first I was come to the imperial throne, Gordian Caesar (Gordian III) assembled a force of Goths and Germans from all of Rome and made an inroad into Assyria against the Aryan empire and us."
 The Middle Persian inscription is damaged at this point, but the Parthian reads Gvt (Goths) and the Greek Gouththon ("of Goths").

 In 269 the Roman emperor Claudius II assumed the name Claudius Gothicus.
 No ancient sources make a connection between the names Gutones and Goths.
 Nevertheless, philologists and linguists have no doubt that these are the same names.
 Historian Arne Søby Christensen on the other hand argues that the similarities between the names are not significant.
-Heather has argued that while this similar name on its could arguably be an "accidental resemblance", there were also other ethnic names, the Vandals and Rugii, found in what is now Poland in the 1st century, which were similarly found south of the Carpathians near the Goths in subsequent centuries.
+Historian Peter Heather has argued that while this similar name on its own could be an "accidental resemblance", there are other tribal names (specifically the Vandals and the Rugii) which similarly seem to appear first near present day Poland in the 1st century AD, only to reappear centuries later on the Roman frontiers far to the south.

 A runic inscription on the Ring of Pietroassa can be read as Gutaniwiheilag, which is usually interpreted as 'the sacred heritage of the Goths'.
 The name Gutani probably reflects a form of the Gothic endonym *Gutans.
 Alternatively it reflects a form of the ethnonym of the Gutes.

+The name of the Goths was directly borrowed from Gothic into Proto-Slavic as *gъtъ "Goth", "person from Gothland".
+Although the word was borrowed into Proto-Slavic, the word is attested only in East Slavic family; the oldest attestation is accusative plural g(ъ)ty recorded on an Old East Slavic gramota dated 1189.
+There was also form suffixed with -in: g(ъ)tinъ from 13-14th century and relational adjective *gъtьskъ attested as feminine gotьskyja in The Tale of Igor's Campaign and gotskoi beregъ "shore of Gotland".